TravelModellingGroup/Documentation/trip_distribution.rst

    T_{ij} = \frac{A_j f(C_{ij}) K_{ij}}{\sum_{j=1}^{n} A_j f(C_{ij}) K_{ij}}

 Begin again by adding a ``GravityModel2D`` under Resources.
-For Attraction and Friction, use the ZoneProductions.csv and ZoneAttractions that are included with this guide's files as the input for those child modules.
+For Attraction and Friction, use the *ZoneProductions.csv* and *ZoneAttractions.csv* files that are included with this guide's files as the input for those child modules.
 The Friction module should take the output from the previous step (*CostMatrix.csv*).